-The IBM[®] Local 2x8 Console Manager (LCM2) appliance integrates analog keyboard, video, and mouse (KVM) switching technology with advanced cable management, access for two simultaneous users, and a user interface.
-The LCM2 appliance has USB and PS/2[®] ports on the rear panel that support all major target device platforms.
+The IBM® Global 2x16 Console Manager (GCM2) and the IBM Global 4x16 Console Manager (GCM4) appliances integrate digital and analog keyboard, video, and mouse (KVM) switching technology with advanced cable management, access for two or four simultaneous users, and a user interface.
+The appliances have USB and PS/2® ports on the rear panel that support all major target device platforms.